A safari theme baby’s room by a DIY mom is designed for growth and exploration.

 Congratulations to Mr and Mrs O on the upcoming birth of Baby B, and to Brandy for creating an amazing, one-of-a-kind nursery that will grow with their son while providing hours of imagination.

-See Eclectic Gender-Neutral Nursery for our other mom-to-be’s room.
+See the Eclectic Gender-Neutral Nursery for another baby room.